ahrefs/ocannl/lib/shape_inference.md

 * Stage 1 is online as tensors are composed, and conservatively performs unification and constraint propagation.
 Stages 2, 3, 4 are only performed once necessary: when projections or dimensions are requested.
 * Stage 2, when solving the constraints, substitutes dim variables in terminal shapes that do not have a LUB, by dimension-1.
 * Stage 3, when solving the constraints, sets yet-unknown dimension and row variables in terminal shapes to their least upper bounds (if any).
 * Stage 4 applies defeasible heuristics.
-It sets yet-unknown dimensions to their lower bounds from direct accesses.
-It sets all remaining variables to dimension-1 resp. no-further-axes values.
-Only then it solves the resulting constraints.
+  * Stage 4A sets yet-unknown dimensions to their lower bounds from direct accesses.
+  * Stage 4B sets yet-unknown row variables with a `Total_elems` constraint (without any remaining `divided_by` variables), to one axis of the required dimension.
+  * Stage 4C sets all remaining variables to dimension-1 resp. no-further-axes values.

 Let's explain the shape inference functions.